MicrosoftDocs/win32/desktop-src/print/iprintcoreui2-drvgetdriversetting.md

-﻿---
+---
-Description: 'The IPrintCoreUI2::DrvGetDriverSetting method is provided by the Windows XP Pscript5 driver so that Pscript5 user interface plug-ins can obtain the current status of printer features and other internal information.' ms.assetid: '501ff6f1-c5f1-4ad7-be96-a95ba3e34622'
+Description: The IPrintCoreUI2DrvGetDriverSetting method is provided by the Windows XP Pscript5 driver so that Pscript5 user interface plug-ins can obtain the current status of printer features and other internal information. ms.assetid: 501ff6f1-c5f1-4ad7-be96-a95ba3e34622
-title: 'IPrintCoreUI2::DrvGetDriverSetting method'
+title: IPrintCoreUI2DrvGetDriverSetting method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IPrintCoreUI2::DrvGetDriverSetting method